Skip to main content

 The Low Frequency Oscillator (LFO) can modulate various parameters to add movement and interest to the sound.

-Layer LFO
+Layer LFO Tab

-• Shape: choose the LFO waveform shape such as sine, triangle, square.
+• Shape: choose the LFO waveform shape.

 • Amount: control the intensity of the LFO effect on the target parameter.

 • Time: adjust the LFO rate.
-When Sync is enabled, this is synced to the host tempo (e.g., 1/4 note).
-When disabled, it operates in Hz.
+When Sync is enabled, this is synced to the host tempo (e.g., 1/4 note); when disabled, it operates in Hz.

 • Sync: toggle to sync the LFO speed to the host tempo.

-Play Tab
+Config Tab

 • Transpose: transpose the mapping of samples by the given semitone offset.
-This is particularly useful for multi-sampled instruments as it triggers different samples rather than algorithmically pitch-shifting the audio (which is what layer's top control pitch does).
+This is particularly useful for multi-sampled instruments as it triggers different samples rather than algorithmically pitch-shifting the audio (which is what the layer's top control pitch does).

 • Pitch Bend Range: set the pitch range in semitones for the MIDI pitch wheel.